Ab-Shakoor/Active-Directory-Lab/README.md

 <br/>

 <p align="center">
-DC VM configured with two NICs: NAT for internet access, Internal Network for local domain communication:
+**Configured Windows Server 2019 VM with two network interfaces: one for external internet access (NAT), one for internal domain traffic:**
 <br/>

 <br/>